 Life insurance is not simply for permanent employees with a full-time salary.
 In fact, it may be even more important to get life insurance if you’re self-employed, as there are benefits you won't receive which some permanent employees do as a workplace benefit.

 Personal insurance is a broader term that refers to any insurance policy that you take out as an individual for personal or family protection.
-So while there is no standalone product called ‘personal insurance’ for self-employed workers, there are various types of insurance which fall under this category and both life insurance and income protection are examples of personal insurance.
+So while there is no standalone product called ‘personal insurance’ for self-employed workers, there are various types of insurance which fall under this category.

 Types of insurance for the self-employed